section-engineering-education/engineering-education/.github/ISSUE_TEMPLATE/kubernetes-edge-app-hackathon-registration.md

 ### Requirements
 Please complete and submit the following required sections for the project:

-Project name, brief description of the project, a public link to your app, and a short video that explains and shows how your application works.
+Project name, brief description of the project, a public link to your app, and a short video that explains how your app works and how you deployed it using KEI.

 The video should (be about 3 minutes) demonstrate your project using KEI.
 Videos must be uploaded to YouTube or Vimeo and made public.